KimangKhenng/cadt-idg-fullstack-2024/Modules/P2/scope.md

      - Ensure that the infrastructure is reproducible and version-controlled.

 3. **Deployment:**
+   - **Serve Frontend from Backend:** Serve frontend as static assets from backend to avoid having 2 servers and cors issue.
    - **Cloud Deployment:** Deploy the application to a cloud provider (e.g., AWS, Azure, GCP).
 Alternatively, students can use LocalStack for cloud emulation.
    - **Domain and SSL:** Configure a custom domain name and SSL certificate for secure communication (if deploying to the cloud).